-No single mortgage program is best for all homebuyers, so it's smart to compare.Click to see today's rates (Mar 26th, 2017)
+No single mortgage program is best for all homebuyers, so it's smart to compare.Click to see your FHA loan eligibility (Apr 30th, 2017)

 FHA mortgages have two minimum down payments -- 3.5 percent for applicants with credit scores of 580 and above, and ten percent for those with scores between 500 and 579.
 Other mortgage choices include: